Is it prohibited (ḥarām) for a woman to attend/follow a funeral procession? What is the position also in relation to visiting the graves or graveyard?

 Visiting the graves

-(The) issue, and we recommend the visiting of graves and it is obliged (farḍ), even if only once, that would be no problem.
+And we recommend the visiting of graves and it is obliged (farḍ), even if only once, that would be no problem.
 (And the position) with that of visiting a Muslim grave or that of an intimate (relative who was) polytheist, man and woman alike?
-It is established with what has been narrated from the channel of Muslim:
+It is established with what we have narrated from the channel of Muslim:

-Abu Bakr ibn Abi Shayba narrated to us Muḥammad bin Fadeel narrated to us from Abu Sinān and he is Dirār bin Murra, from Muḥārib bin Dithār from Ibn Buraydah from his father, he said: The Messenger of Allah peace be upon him said: I prohibited you from visiting the graves, but (now) you may visit them.
+Abu Bakr ibn Abi Shayba narrated to us Muḥammad ibn Fuḍeel narrated to us from Abu Sinān and he is Dirār ibn Murra, from Muḥārib ibn Dithār from Ibn Buraydah from his father, he said: The Messenger of Allah peace be upon him said: I prohibited you from visiting the graves, but (now) you may visit them.

-In his Sunan collection of ḥadith Imām Tirmidhi cites two additional Prophetic traditions concerning this topic in the book of funerals.
+- In his Sunan collection of ḥadith Imām Tirmidhi cites two additional Prophetic traditions concerning this topic in the book of funerals.
 His comments in relation to each of them are very important and insightful and they are not always presented in full in English when this topic is discussed.
-He records:
+Some additional emphasis is presented (underlining), he records:

 Qutayba narrated to us Abu ‘Awāna narrated to us from Umar bin Abi Salama from his father from Abu Hurayrah, that the Messenger of Allah peace be upon him cursed the women who visit the graves.